Atmeg23/faster-windows-explorer/README.md

 Made with assistance from **ChatGPT by OpenAI**.

+---

+## Contact me
+instagram: @atmeg_

-⭐ If this helps you, consider giving the repository a Star!
+⭐ If this helped you, consider starring the repository!